brookiestein/dwm/README.md

 ```
 (This will start dwm on display :1 of the host foo.bar.)

-**How be will show the status bar, will depend of which you choose.**
+**How will the status bar be shown, will depend on which you had chose.**

-If you choosed the first option, is say:
+If you chose the first option, it's say:
 My repository of [dwmrc](https://github.com/brookiestein/dotfiles/tree/master/.config/dwm/)

-Then you can do something like this in your .xinitrc:
+In that case you can do something like this in your .xinitrc:
 ```
 DIR=${HOME}/.dwm
 if [ -f "${DIR}"/dwmrc ]; then